abrgr/abrgr.github.io/_posts/2020-06-03-long-hidden-hells.md

 So short the leash of freedom
 That we've left for ourselves
-It's first tug on our neck
+Its first tug on our neck
 Uncovers long-hidden hells